hagnernils/ldgv/article.md

                         lower <- local ((i1, VInt (n-1)):) $ interpret' newexp
                         local (\env -> (i1, VInt n):(i2, lower):env) $ interpret' e3
 ```
-The function to evaluate references to other Declarations VDecl d can simply interpret when we have no free variables:
+The function to evaluate references to other declarations can simply interpret when we have no free variables:
 ```haskell
 -- | interpret a DFun (Function declaration) evalDFun :: Decl -> InterpretM
 evalDFun decl@(DFun name [] expression) = interpret' expression
 ```

-but for functions with free variables, we construct a `VFun` for each parameter `id` in the parameter list `binds`, like
+but for functions with free variables we use the value constructor `VFun` to construct a closure for each parameter `id` in the parameter list `binds`
-we did for Lambda binding
+(the same as for lambda binding).
 ```haskell
 evalDFun decl@(DFun name ((_, id, _):binds) e mty) = do
                           env <- ask